 Is identified and marketed as a rough terrain or Class VII Forklift by the Forklift manufacturer.

-“Small Fleet” means a Fleet, other than an Agricultural Crop Preparation Services Fleet, that consists of 25 or fewer LSI Forklifts and ZEFs, combined during the entire calendar year.
+“Small Fleet” means a Fleet, other than a Crop Preparation Services Fleet, that consists of 25 or fewer LSI Forklifts and ZEFs, combined during the entire calendar year.

 “Tagout Device” shall have the same meaning as “Tagout Device,” as defined in Title 29, Code of Federal Regulations, Part 1910.147(b), last amended on July 25, 2011, incorporated by reference.